awsdocs/aws-mobile-developer-guide/doc_source/how-to-android-machine-learning.rst

 Making a Predict Request
 ------------------------

 Prior to calling Predict, make sure you have not only a completed ML Model ID but also a created real-time endpoint for that ML Model ID.
 This cannot be done through the mobile SDK; you will have to use the Machine Learning Console or an alternate `SDK <http://docs.aws.amazon.com/AWSSdkDocsJava/latest/DeveloperGuide/welcome.html>`__.
-To validate that this ML can be used for real-time Predictions:
+To validate that this ML can be used for real-time predictions:

 .. container:: option